Skip to main content

 Spain: Chocolate con churros

-The Spanish tradition is thick—almost pudding-like.
-The chocolate is made with a higher ratio of chocolate to milk, sometimes thickened with a small amount of cornstarch, and served with fresh churros for dipping.
+The Spanish tradition is thick, almost pudding-like.
+The chocolate uses more chocolate than milk, sometimes a little cornstarch, and is served with fresh churros for dipping.
 In Madrid and Barcelona, this is breakfast.
-Not an occasional treat.
-Breakfast.

 Italy: Cioccolata calda

-The Italian version is arguably the thickest of all—so dense it barely pours.
-Florentine cafés serve it in small cups, almost like a warm chocolate mousse.
-It’s made with cornstarch or sometimes egg, producing a texture closer to ganache than to anything you’d call “hot chocolate.”
+The Italian version is very thick, so dense it barely pours.
+Florentine cafés serve it in small cups, almost like warm chocolate mousse.
+It uses cornstarch or sometimes egg and ends up closer to ganache than to regular hot chocolate.

 France: Chocolat chaud

-The French version is more refined—thinner than the Spanish, richer than the American, made with high-quality dark chocolate and whole milk, sometimes with a touch of cream.
-Parisian chocolate houses like Angelina have been serving their signature chocolat chaud since 1903.
+The French version is thinner than the Spanish, richer than the American, and made with high-quality dark chocolate and whole milk, sometimes with a touch of cream.
+Parisian chocolate houses like Angelina have served it since 1903.

 Mexico: Champurrado and chocolate de agua

 Mexico maintains the oldest continuous chocolate-drinking tradition.
 Champurrado is a thick chocolate drink made with masa (corn dough) and piloncillo (unrefined cane sugar), spiced with cinnamon.
-Chocolate de agua is the more austere version—chocolate dissolved in water, not milk, closer to the ancient Mesoamerican preparation.
+Chocolate de agua is the plainer version, chocolate dissolved in water instead of milk.

 The Netherlands: Chocomelk

 The Dutch drink hot chocolate year-round, not just in winter.
-Their version is typically made with real chocolate or high-quality cocoa, whole milk, and served with whipped cream.
-Simple, rich, and deeply embedded in daily life.
+Their version is usually made with real chocolate or high-quality cocoa, whole milk, and whipped cream.
+Simple, rich, and part of daily life.

 Advanced variations

-Spiced drinking chocolate: Add a pinch of cinnamon, a tiny amount of cayenne pepper, and a scrape of vanilla bean to the warming milk before adding chocolate.
-This echoes the ancient Mesoamerican tradition and adds warmth and complexity.
+Spiced drinking chocolate: Add a pinch of cinnamon, a little cayenne pepper, and a scrape of vanilla bean to the warming milk before adding chocolate.
+It adds warmth and a little depth.

 Mocha drinking chocolate: Add a shot of espresso to the finished drinking chocolate.
-The coffee and chocolate share dozens of volatile flavor compounds, and together they create something richer than either alone.
+Coffee and chocolate work well together.

 Orange drinking chocolate: Add a strip of orange zest to the warming milk.
-Remove before adding chocolate.
-The citrus oil perfumes the milk and creates a subtle, sophisticated flavor bridge.
+Remove it before adding chocolate.
+The citrus oil perfumes the milk.

 Salted drinking chocolate: Add a small pinch of flaky sea salt to the finished cup.
-Salt suppresses bitterness and enhances sweetness, making the chocolate flavor pop.
-This is the easiest upgrade and the most dramatic.
+Salt softens bitterness and sharpens sweetness.
+This is the easiest upgrade.

-Oat milk version: For dairy-free drinking chocolate, oat milk produces the closest texture to whole milk.
-Its natural sweetness and creaminess make it the best plant-based alternative.
-Avoid almond milk—it’s too thin and the flavor competes.
+Oat milk version: For dairy-free drinking chocolate, oat milk gives the closest texture to whole milk.
+Its natural sweetness and creaminess make it the best plant-based choice.
+Avoid almond milk.
+It is too thin and the flavor gets in the way.

 The packet problem

-I don’t mean to be unkind to packets.
+I do not mean to be unkind to packets.
 They served a purpose in my life for decades.
-But once you know what drinking chocolate can be, the ingredients list on a packet becomes uncomfortable reading:
+But once you know what drinking chocolate can be, the ingredients list starts to feel odd:

 Sugar, corn syrup solids, modified whey, cocoa (processed with alkali), hydrogenated coconut oil, nonfat milk, calcium carbonate, less than 2% of: salt, dipotassium phosphate, mono- and diglycerides, guar gum, silicon dioxide, sucralose, acesulfame potassium, artificial flavor.

-That’s not chocolate.
-That’s a chemistry experiment designed to approximate the memory of chocolate at the lowest possible cost.
-The cocoa—the actual cacao-derived ingredient—is fourth on the list, behind two types of sugar and processed whey.
+That is not chocolate.
+It is a mix designed to imitate chocolate at the lowest possible cost.
+The cocoa, the actual cacao-derived ingredient, is fourth on the list, behind two types of sugar and processed whey.

-Real drinking chocolate is: chocolate, milk.
-That’s the ingredient list.
+Real drinking chocolate is chocolate and milk.
+That is the ingredient list.
 Two items.
 Everything else is optional.

-The price difference is real but smaller than you’d think.
-A 50g portion of good craft chocolate for one serving costs $2-$4.
-A packet costs $0.50-$1.00.
-But the experience difference is not 3x.
-It’s 100x.
-It’s the difference between watching a movie on your phone and watching it in a theater.
-The content is technically the same.
-Everything else is different.
+The price difference is real but smaller than you might think.
+A 50g portion of good craft chocolate for one serving costs $2 to $4.
+A packet costs $0.50 to $1.00.
+But the experience gap is much bigger than the price gap.

 The winter ritual

-Drinking chocolate is best understood as a ritual, not just a beverage.
-The ten minutes of chopping, warming, stirring—that’s part of it.
-The small cup, held in both hands—that’s part of it.
-The first sip that makes you close your eyes—that’s part of it.
+Drinking chocolate is best understood as a ritual, not just a drink.
+The ten minutes of chopping, warming, and stirring are part of it.
+The small cup, held in both hands, is part of it.
+The first sip is part of it.

 I make drinking chocolate every Sunday evening from October through March.
 Different origin each week.
-Sometimes Madagascar (fruity, bright).
-Sometimes Ecuador (earthy, deep).
-Sometimes a dark milk from the Philippines (caramel, rounded).
-Each one changes the experience completely, and each one makes the rest of the week slightly more bearable for having ended the weekend with a cup of real chocolate, made slowly, drunk slowly, and appreciated the way chocolate was appreciated for three thousand years before someone put it in a packet.
+Sometimes Madagascar, fruity and bright.
+Sometimes Ecuador, earthy and deep.
+Sometimes a dark milk from the Philippines, caramel and rounded.
+Each one changes the cup, and each one makes the week feel a little steadier.

 Next steps